Lijp411/3D-City-LLM/README.md

-# 3DCity-LLM: Empowering Multi-modality Large Language Models for 3D City-scale Perception and Understanding
+# 3DCity-LLM: Empowering Multi-modality Large Language Models for 3D Perception and Understanding

 This is the official PyTorch implementation of 3DCity-LLM.